A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Automatic credibility assessment

-This section provides an overview of research works that tackle with credibility assessment by considering multiple categories of credibility signals at once.
-This group of approaches typically explicitly uses the terminology relevant to credibility (such as credibility assessment, credibility signal, credibility score), in contrast to approaches described in the following sections that tackle with detection of a particular category of credibility signals, but typically do not denote them as such.
+This section provides an overview of research efforts that address automatic credibility assessment, encompassing both steps of the process: the detection and subsequent aggregation of credibility signals.
+In some cases, however, the features used as input to the credibility assessment algorithms are relatively shallow, relying primarily on surface-level linguistic characteristics (e.g., the number of unique words), which only approximate underlying credibility signals rather than explicitly capturing them.
+This group of approaches explicitly uses the terminology relevant to credibility (such as credibility assessment, credibility signal, credibility score), in contrast to approaches described in the following sections that address detection of a particular category of credibility signals, but typically do not denote them as such.